Hawke's Bay man who was one of NZ's top Dry July fundraisers pleads guilty to drink driving

-Luke Farr had a breath-alcohol level of 1327 micrograms of alcohol per litre of breath – more than five three times the legal 250mcg limit for drivers over 20.
+Luke Farr had a breath-alcohol level of 1327 micrograms of alcohol per litre of breath.
+The legal limit for drivers over 20 is 250mcg.

 Farr had crashed into bollards on both sides of the road while driving down Emerson St on September 4.